Cognitive behavioural therapy (CBT)

 How does CBT work?

 CBT is a type of psychotherapy used to treat mental health conditions and challenges.
 CBT acknowledges that our thoughts, feelings, and behaviour all impact each other.
-By using CBT, we can start to feel better by either changing our thinking, changing our habits, or changing our behaviour - whichever works best for you.

-If you have bad acne, you might avoid socialising.
+For example, if you have bad acne, you might avoid socialising.
 You might feel embarrassed and ashamed about your skin.
 You might be scared that your friends will judge your acne, so you avoid hanging out with them altogether.
-This is an example of how thoughts (that you will be judged), lead to feelings (of shame and embarrassment), and then to specific behaviours (avoiding hanging out).

 Equally, this behaviour (avoiding hanging out), reinforces the thought that people will judge you for your acne (because you don’t have the opportunity to prove the thought wrong), and contributes to those feelings (of shame and embarrassment).